thomas-mauran/LinkedOut/docs/micro-service-architecture.md

 ### Kubernetes

-Our production architecture leverages Kubernetes for container orchestration with Docker as the containerization platform.
+Our production environment leverages Kubernetes for container orchestration.
 This powerful combination provides scalability, flexibility, and efficient management of containerized applications.

 ### Docker

-We mianly use docker for development with many docker-composes to repliate the micro services and their databases but as said before we also use Docker as the containerization platform in our kubernetes environment
+We mainly use docker in the local development environment with Docker Composes to bring up the micro services and their databases.

+This solutions allows us to start our development stack regardless of the OS of the developper.

 ### NATS